Adapting to climate change

 Adapting to flooding

-For this reason, mapping work is being carried out to monitor river flows and establish boundaries for at-risk areas.
-An application like Vigilance (french only), for example, can be used to identify areas at risk of flooding during periods of heavy rain or thaw, enabling monitoring, alerting and rapid mobilization of emergency responders.
+An application like Vigilance (in French only), meanwhile, can be used to identify areas at risk of flooding during periods of heavy rain or thaw, enabling monitoring, alerting and rapid mobilization of emergency responders.

 Find out more about solutions for adapting to flooding and discover completed projects.